ray-project/enhancements/reps/2023-07-28-serve-grpc-proxy.md

     these two methods are the return type being a unary object or stream object.
     These two methods also wrap the gRPC input objects into a `ServeRequest` object to use in shared `proxy_request()` method on the `GenericProxy`
-  - Setup request context and handle based on the input `Any` protobuf
+  - Setup request context and handle based on the metadata
-  - Methods to process request and return the response as `Any` protobuf object
+  - Methods to process request and return the user defined protobuf object
-- `RayServeHandle`, `Router`, and `Scheduler` all kept unchanged except added a new flag `serve_grpc_request` on the `HandleOptions` to signal to the replicas when it’s a gRPC request
+- `RayServeHandle`, `Router`, and `Scheduler` all kept unchanged except added a new flag `serve_grpc_request` on the `HandleOptions` and `RequestMetadata` to signal to the replicas when it’s a gRPC request
 - `Replica` handling HTTP requests all continue to use existing methods
   - New methods are added to handle requests in gRPC protocol
   - New if-statement is added to use gRPC methods when the `serve_grpc_request`